 In addition, given my BSc and PhD background I have a specialist interest in the pharmacological management of all gastrointestinal disorders including both simple and complex inflammatory bowel disease, irritable bowel syndrome, gastro-oesophageal reflux and constipation.

-I also have ongoing clinical research studies in Barrett’s oesophagus and inflammatory bowel disease and hold an honorary senior lecturer position at the University of Manchester as well as being a fellow of the royal college of physicians of London.
+I also have ongoing clinical research studies in Barrett’s oesophagus and inflammatory bowel disease and hold an honorary senior lecturer position at the University of Manchester as well as being a fellow of the Royal College of Physicians, London.

 BSc / University of Manchester / 1993

-Bachelor of Science - Physiology/Pharmacology (1st Class Honours)
+Bachelor of Science - Physiology/Pharmacology (First Class Honours)

 MBChB (Honors) / University of Manchester / 1996